talgatmendekov/posts/README.md

-# Posts by Vanilla JavaScript
+# Posts  app by Vanilla JavaScript

 A front-end vanilla app to search edit and delete posts